Overlay-Networks/challenge-task/README.md

 **WebSockets**
   - WebSockets are used to communicate from the Spring application to the Web Front-End.
 They are used, because they allow to immediately send data from the Spring application to the Web Front-End (without request)
+  - If the communication abrupts, a disconnect listener logs the user out.
   - There are 3 interfaces with WebSockets:
     - Send a message to the Web Front-End (message from another peer)
     - Send the notary confirmation to the Web Front-End (notary via Ethereum)